wasmerio/wai/crates/wai-component/README.md

   </p>
 </div>

-# `wit-component`
+# `wai-component`

-`wit-component` is a crate and a set of CLI tools for creating and interacting with WebAssembly components based on the [component model proposal](https://github.com/WebAssembly/component-model/).
+`wai-component` is a crate and a set of CLI tools for creating and interacting with WebAssembly components based on the [component model proposal](https://github.com/WebAssembly/component-model/).

 ## Tools

-* `wit-component` - creates a WebAssembly component from a core WebAssembly module and a set of `.wai` files representing the component's imported and exported interfaces.
+* `wai-component` - creates a WebAssembly component from a core WebAssembly module and a set of `.wai` files representing the component's imported and exported interfaces.

-* `wit2wasm` - encodes an interface definition (in `wit`) as an "interface-only" WebAssembly component.
+* `wai2wasm` - encodes an interface definition (in `wai`) as an "interface-only" WebAssembly component.
   A `.wasm` component file will be generated that stores a full description of the original interface.

-* `wasm2wit` - decodes an "interface-only" WebAssembly component to an interface definition (in `wit`).
+* `wasm2wai` - decodes an "interface-only" WebAssembly component to an interface definition (in `wai`).
   A `.wai` file will be generated that represents the interface described by the component.